 To be right upfront with you, let me say that images generated with artificial intelligence software are often junk.

 Sometimes, the image generations are pleasingly nice or delightful and fabulous.
-Rarely, have images been generated as I have originally imagined them.
+Images generated as I originally imagined them are rare.

 My original interest in AI images was as a software programmer.